JasonSilvestri/JSopX.RCLxProper/README.md

 ## **Step 4: Be Sure to Build and Run**

-Building and Running the `JSopX.BridgeToFar` Project in Visual Studio is also another simple task.
+Building and Running the `JSopX.BridgeTooFar` Project in Visual Studio is also another simple task.

 ### **Step: 4.1: Build and Run**: